Changing the Face

 & then finally

-More Recent Real Estate Changes
+More Recent Real Estate Developments

 The 'Halsted Flats' development on Halsted Street near Grace that was once the location of Bismarck Gardens